La Trobe University

 Living at La Trobe

 Living at La Trobe is more than just a place to live.
-You’ll be joining a vibrant, inclusive and safe community.
+You’ll be joining an inclusive, enjoyable and secure residential living experience to concentrate on your education journey and pursuit of career ambitions.

 Discover your perfect home away from home as you begin your academic journey with La Trobe University.